Maud Cotter: Career

 Cotter studied at the Crawford Municipal College of Art and Design in Cork (graduating in 1975).
 In 1989 she was a co-founder of the National Sculpture Factory, with Vivienne Roche, Eilis O'Connell and Danny McCarthy.
 A visit to Iceland in 1991 ignited an interest in sculpture.
 She was elected to Aosdána in 2000.

 Cotter is chiefly known for her work in sculpture.
 Her work has been exhibited at the Irish Museum of Modern Art and Crawford Art Gallery and at the Hugh Lane Gallery.
-In 2022 she will exhibit at the Irish Arts Center in New York City and also at MOCA, Jascksonville, Florida USA.
+In 2022 she will exhibit at the Irish Arts Center in New York City and also at MOCA, Jacksonville, Florida USA.

 Her early work used glass and steel.
-Since the early 1990s she has used metal, cardboard, industrial rubber and clear plastic, and other industrial materials, saying that these materials help her "explore issues of definitions and boundaries, containment and space."
+Since the early 1990s she has used metal, cardboard, industrial rubber, clear plastic, and other industrial materials, saying that these materials help her "explore issues of definitions and boundaries, containment and space".
 Her practice is represented by domobaal gallery in London.